Survey Results - Trainee feedback on Fladgate LLP

 About the firm

-What we’re looking for: We seek candidates who demonstrate high levels of commercial awareness and business acumen, enthusiasm and leadership potential.
-We value strong academics, previous work experience and an eagerness to take responsibility.
+What we’re looking for: We look for the best.
+We value academic ability, previous work experience and relevant extra-curricular activities.
+We seek candidates who demonstrate high levels of commercial awareness and business acumen, enthusiasm and leadership potential.

-What you’ll do: Training at Fladgate combines a first-class education programme with real hands-on experience and client contact.
-A small intake of trainees each year means exposure to high-quality work with lots of responsibility from an early stage.
-Each of our trainees will complete core seats within corporate, real estate and litigation, with the fourth seat either being a repeat of an old favourite or within one of our more specialist areas.
+What you’ll do: Our two-year training programme is divided into four seats of six months and combines a first-class education programme with real hands-on experience and client contact.
+The nature of our business and small intake of trainees each year means you will be given exposure to high-quality work with lots of responsibility from an early stage.